 Creamy turkey noodle soup is a hearty, comforting meal that's made in a single pot and ready in 30 minutes.
 This easy homemade soup is filled with tender turkey, egg noodles, and healthy vegetables.

-This creamy turkey noodle soup is the perfect winter soup recipe.
-It's filled to the brim with hearty ingredients like turkey and egg noodles.
-Plus, there are plenty of healthy vegetables included.
+Creamy turkey noodle soup is the perfect winter soup recipe.
+It's filled to the brim with hearty ingredients like turkey and egg noodles, with a smooth, creamy broth.